-At a glance: How plan to replace ‘Obamacare’ is evolving
+At a glance: How plan to end ‘Obamacare’ is evolving

 Washington — Republican leaders hope that the latest changes to their health care bill win enough votes to drive the legislation through the House later this week.
 It’s looking tight.